tomasmark79/tomarklibdev/README.md

 ## Unicode emoji tools

 **This library feature is very useful to work with Emojis**.

-You may to get Emoji by codepoints, by group name, by sub group name.
-You may to get Emoji group or sub group list in vector.
-It's very easy to work with the library.
-The source definiction for Emojis is using official document by Unicode organisation which define used unicode version dependent on Unicode resource file located in assets folder.
+- You may to get **Emoji** by **codepoints**, by group name, by sub group name.
+- You may to get Emoji group or sub group list in vector.
+- It's very easy to work with the library.
+The source definiction for Emojis is using official document by Unicode organisation which define used Unicode version defined within resource file located in assets folder.

 ```cpp
     // some useful functions